fgeorges/expath-ml-console/README.md

 Instead of overriding some values on the command line every time (e.g. if you have to change the host name), you can create a new environment file in `xproject/ml/`, which imports either `dev.json` or `prod.json`, and set different values as needed.
-See http://mlproj.org/ for details.
+See `mlproj help` or http://mlproj.org/ for details.

 If you kept the default port number, you can access the Console